top of page

 'Miniature portrait of a lady' - detail [known to be Margaret Clifford, Countess of Cumberland]' by Laurence Hilliard c.1610-40 © Victoria and Albert Museum, London

-'Miniature portrait of a lady' - detail [known to be Margaret Clifford, Countess of Cumberland] by Laurence Hilliard c.1610-40 © Victoria and Albert Museum, London
+'Miniature portrait of a lady' - detail [known to be Margaret Clifford, Countess of Cumberland]' Laurence Hilliard, c.1610-40 ©Victoria and Albert Museum, London

-Margaret Russell was the youngest child of Francis Russell, 2nd Earl of Bedford and his first wife Margaret St John.
-She was born on 07 July 1560 in 'her father's house in the Citty of Exeter', just 2 years before the premature death of her mother, Margaret, Countess of Bedford, in August 1562 during the Smallpox epidemic that ravished England that summer.
+Margaret Russell was the youngest child, and third daughter of Francis Russell, 2nd Earl of Bedford and his first wife Margaret St John.
+According to the 1646 portrait 'The Great Picture' (Google Arts & Culture, 2024), she was born on 07 July 1560 in 'her father's house in the Citty of Exeter', just two years before the premature death of her mother, Margaret, Countess of Bedford, in August 1562 during the Smallpox epidemic that ravished England that summer, and which left the queen, Elizabeth I, critically ill in October.

 'Anne, Countess of Warwick' Unknown Artist. c.1569 © Woburn Abbey